EDS-Bioinformatics-Laboratory/ENCORE/Processing/NameOfComputation/Code/0_README.md

-***Write comments as you code (not afterwards).** Modern integrated development environments (IDEs) will often automatically generate documentation strings as you write code, which removes the burden of having to remember to write comments. (e.g., PyCharm, DataSpell).*

 ***Version control your documentation.** Keep your documentation inside your Git repository along with the rest of your files.
 In addition/alternatively ‘Read the Docs’ (https://readthedocs.org/) provides an approach for hosting and automatically building documentation.*

-***Use automated documentation tools***

-*For example, using Python docstrings (https://realpython.com/documenting-python-code/) together with Sphinx https://www.sphinx-doc.or) to automatically generate documentation.*